zetkin/zetkin-wordpress-plugin/readme.txt

 = Can I customize the blocks? =
 Yes, each block comes with settings to connect to your Zetkin organisation and select which events or surveys to display.

+== Contributing ==

+= How do I build the plugin? =

+Run `npm run plugin-zip`.
+This will:

+- Install PHP and JavaScript dependencies
+- Build the WordPress blocks
+- Zip all plugin files into `zetkin-wordpress-plugin.zip`

 == Changelog ==

 = 0.1.0 =